braze-inc/braze-docs/_docs/_user_guide/onboarding_with_braze/email_setup/ssl/ssl_clicktracking.md

 A dig command can tell you whether you are pointing your link tracking at the CDN.
 This can be done through the terminal by running `dig CNAME link_tracking_subdomain`.

 Once the command is run, under `ANSWER SECTION` it should list where your CNAME is pointed to.
-If it pointed to your chosen email service provider (Sendgrid or Sparkpost) and not your CDN, you must reconfigure your domain registry to point to your CDN.
+If it pointed to your chosen email service provider (SendGrid or SparkPost) and not your CDN, you must reconfigure your domain registry to point to your CDN.

 {% endtab %}
 {% tab CDN %}